INDUSTRIAL CURING OVENS

 - Our industrial curing ovens are designed with better airflow and more air changes because you can give effect to a better cure if the air in the oven heats up faster.
 We also design our industrial curing ovens so that the heat source is placed in between the fresh air introduced to the heat chamber and the circulation fans.
 To learn more about oven airflow patterns see our Oven Basics page.

-UNDERSTANDING HOW A PRODUCT IS LOADED RESULTS IN A BETTER CURE
+UNDERSTANDING the process and applications RESULTS IN A BETTER CURE

 Giving effect to a “perfect cure” also requires verification using thermocouples.
 Precision Quincy tests our industrial ovens using thermocouples to ensure that there is temperature uniformity at a setpoint, but also during the heat-up (or ramp-up) phase.
 Like other manufacturers of curing ovens, we conduct uniformity surveys using thermocouples to make sure that the temperature tolerances in the industrial oven are within ± 10⁰F.
 However, unlike our competitors, we go farther and also test the product that is introduced to the industrial curing oven to verify that the temperature of the product heats up and remains heated in a uniform manner.
 If you are just testing the air, and not the product, it can lead to a bad cure.
 Testing the temperature is especially important when curing composites where the internal conductivity of the part (or parts within a batch) may be low.
 We want to make sure that the temperature tested at different places in the batch rise together so that there is no warping or inconsistent product curing.